Estimator: Bias

 The estimator $\widehat{\theta}$ is an unbiased estimator of $\theta$ if and only if $B(\widehat{\theta}) = 0$.
 Bias is a property of the estimator, not of the estimate.
 Often, people refer to a "biased estimate" or an "unbiased estimate", but they really are talking about an "estimate from a biased estimator", or an "estimate from an unbiased estimator".
 Also, people often confuse the "error" of a single estimate with the "bias" of an estimator.
 That the error for one estimate is large, does not mean the estimator is biased.
 In fact, even if all estimates have astronomical absolute values for their errors, if the expected value of the error is zero, the estimator is unbiased.
 Also, an estimator's being biased does not preclude the error of an estimate from being zero in a particular instance.
-The ideal situation is to have an unbiased estimator with low variance, and also try to limit the number of samples where the error is extreme (that is, have few outliers).
+The ideal situation is to have an unbiased estimator with low variance, and also try to limit the number of samples where the error is extreme (that is, to have few outliers).
 Yet unbiasedness is not essential.
 Often, if just a little bias is permitted, then an estimator can be found with lower mean squared error and/or fewer outlier sample estimates.

 An alternative to the version of "unbiased" above, is "median-unbiased", where the median of the distribution of estimates agrees with the true value; thus, in the long run half the estimates will be too low and half too high.
 While this applies immediately only to scalar-valued estimators, it can be extended to any measure of central tendency of a distribution: see median-unbiased estimators.

 In a practical problem, $\widehat{\theta}$ can always have functional relationship with $\theta$.
-For example, A genetic theory states there is a type of leave, starchy green, occur with probability $p_1=1/4\cdot(\theta + 2)$, with $0<\theta<1$.
+For example, if a genetic theory states there is a type of leaf (starchy green) that occurs with probability $p_1=1/4\cdot(\theta + 2)$, with $0<\theta<1$.